Internetrix/weibo/README.md

 ### Manually

- 1. Download the module from [the releases page](https://github.com/Internetrix/weibo).
+ 1. Download the module from [home page](https://github.com/Internetrix/weibo).
  2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
  3. Make sure the folder after being extracted is named 'weibo'
  4. Place this directory in your sites root directory.
 This is the one with framework and cms in it.